Last updated on February 18th, 2024 at 07:10 am

-In these share threads, many bloggers are eager to share their blog posts/URL links.
+In these share threads, many bloggers are eager to share their URL links.

-Scroll down the list and see which ones are the ones you can relate to.
+Scroll down the list and see which ones are ones you or your audience can relate to.

-I’m assuming many of you are on Facebook groups because you want to promote your blog like me, right?
-Share threads usually come by quite often but there are so many members commenting each time.
+Share threads come by often but there are so many members commenting each time.
 How can you stand out?

 It’s hard to get noticed in a sea of people.
-Many people use the opportunity to share their blogs on those threads.
-Even more people will scroll past your name rather than clicking on your blog post.
+More people will scroll past your name and URL than people who will engage.

 So what should you do?

-For example, the other day, someone in one of the groups asked about favourite ice cream flavours.
+For example, the other day, someone in one of the groups asked about their favourite ice cream flavours.
 This question has nothing to do with blogging at all but it was fun to see what people’s answers are.
-The more active you are, the more people will see your name.
+The more engaged you are, the more people will see your name.

 If two people are answering your question and you see a little badge next to someone’s name versus a person with no badge, which blogger are you inclined to believe more?